hvose-anschutz/viralogue-pipelines/README.md

+# Viralogue Pipeline Repository

-Hello!
-This is where all of the most updated code used in the Viralogue Lab at the University of Colorado Anschutz will be maintained.
+This repo is for all of the finished pipelines in the Viralogue Lab.
+These are updated semi-regularly and will have documentation soon-ish :)